futurewei-cloud/chogori-platform/docs/TSO.md

 ```
 struct K2TimeStampBatch
 {
-    UInt64 TbeTESBase       - batch uncertain window end time, number of nanosecond ticks from UTC 1970-01-01:00:00:00
+    uint64_t TbeTESBase       - batch uncertain window end time, number of nanosecond ticks from UTC 1970-01-01:00:00:00
-    UInt16 TSOId            - TSOId
+    uint16_t TSOId            - TSOId
-    UInt16 TsDelta          - time difference between Ts and Te, in nanosecond unit
+    uint16_t TsDelta          - time difference between Ts and Te, in nanosecond unit
+    uint16_t TSCount          - number of timestamp can be generated from this batch
-    UInt16 TbeNanoSecStep   - step (number of nanoseconds) to skip between timestamp Te in the batch
+    uint8_t  TbeNanoSecStep   - step (number of nanoseconds) to skip between timestamp Te in the batch
-    UInt16 TSCount          - number of timestamp can be generated from this batch
+    uint8_t  TTLus            - TTL of batch on the client side in microseconds
 }
 ```
 E.g. TBeTSEBase is 1576884547194846100 for time point at 2019-12-20:15:29:07, which is set with TSO server time uncertain window ending time plus the TTL, in nanosecond ticks, with some adjustment for base for the batch, which will be explained later.
 TSOId is ingored to explain here.